eralmansouri/pulsar-io-sqs/README.md

 This is an Amazon SQS source connector for Apache Pulsar.
 It allows you to consume messages from an SQS queue and publish them to a Pulsar topic.

-I created it as an alternative to StreamNative's [AWS SQS Connector](https://github.com/streamnative/pulsar-io-sqs), which seems to have been deleted or become closed-source.
-A dick move considering they're still featured on [Apache Pulsar's Ecosystem page](https://pulsar.apache.org/ecosystem/).
+I created it as an alternative to StreamNative's [AWS SQS Connector](https://github.com/streamnative/pulsar-io-sqs), which seems to have been deleted or became closed-source (a dick move considering they were featured on [Apache Pulsar's Ecosystem page](https://pulsar.apache.org/ecosystem/)).

 ## Building the connector